Chrismettal/PiPLC/README.md

 Modbus is an industrial communication protocol often used with PLCs communicating with I/O extensions or other PLCs.
 The wire based one used here is called `Modbus RTU` and is based on half-duplex RS-485 so the header can also be used for that if you dislike Modbus.

-OpenPLC natively supports Modbus to talk to more I/O, while Homeassistant has a [Modbus integration](https://www.home-assistant.io/integrations/modbus/).
+OpenPLC natively supports Modbus to talk to more I/O, while Home Assistant has a [Modbus integration](https://www.home-assistant.io/integrations/modbus/).

 > [!NOTE]
 > To enable Modbus on your pi, make sure to enable `UART3` at GPIO5/06.
 We also need to enable the `ctsrts` option.